sredford6/JID_Team2330_Place_Recovery/README.md

 ### Known Issues
 - Dark Mode text/UI color
-- The server cannot be run locally by two or more people simultaneously
+- The server cannot be run locally by two or more team members simultaneously

 ### TODO